On this page you will find:

-Blaby District Dementia Action Alliance (BDDAA) are a group of organisations who have come together with the aim of making Blaby District a better place to live for people with dementia and their carers.
+Blaby District Dementia Friendly Community is a group of organisations who have come together with the aim of making Blaby District a better place to live for people with dementia and their carers.
 Blaby District has an increasing ageing population and it is expected that the number of people living with dementia locally is expected to almost double by 2030.

-Blaby District Dementia Action Alliance won the converted Dementia Friendly Award 2018 Dementia Friendly Community of the Year - Rural area, Village or Town at the Alzheimer's Society Awards.
+Blaby District Dementia Friendly Communities won the converted Dementia Friendly Award 2018 Dementia Friendly Community of the Year - Rural area, Village or Town at the Alzheimer's Society Awards.

 Become a member

 Are you an individual, own a local business or shop, run a local community group or work in a large organisation?
 If you are passionate about improving the lives of people affected by dementia we want to hear from you.

 - Support you to become more dementia friendly